Contenido del Curso

 class Base { public: int publicAttribute; protected: int protectedAttribute; private: int privateAttribute; }; class PublicDerived : public Base {}; class ProtectedDerived : protected Base {}; class PrivateDerived : private Base {}; int main() { PublicDerived obj1; ProtectedDerived obj2; PrivateDerived obj3; }

-Protected members, accessible within derived and subsequent derived classes, they serve as bridge between private and public elements.
+members, accessible within derived and further derived classes, serve as a bridge between private

 ¡Gracias por tus comentarios!